U.S. Senate Democrats ask for details on antitrust probes into tech firms

-(Reuters) - Seven U.S. Senate Democrats asked the Trump administration on Friday to disclose details of possible Federal Trade Commission and Justice Department antitrust investigations into Amazon.com Inc, Facebook Inc, Alphabet Inc and Apple Inc.
+June 21 (Reuters) - Seven U.S. Senate Democrats asked the Trump administration on Friday to disclose details of possible Federal Trade Commission and Justice Department antitrust investigations into Amazon.com Inc, Facebook Inc , Alphabet Inc and Apple Inc.

 Reuters and other news outlets reported this month the agencies were gearing up to investigate whether the companies misuse their market power.